 Synods and Councils

-A synod is a formal meeting of Christians by which the Church is governed.
-The Church of England has three tiers of Synods: the General Synod, Diocesan Synods, and Deanery Synods.
+A synod is a formal meeting of Christians by which the Church of England is governed, a bit like Parliament, a county council or district council.
+It is where important changes are discussed and voted on.
+The Church of England has three tiers of Synods: the General Synod (national decision making body), Diocesan Synod, and Deanery Synods.

 The Exeter Diocesan Synod is the body that governs the Exeter Diocese.
 It is the main policy-making body of the diocese and the forum for the discussion of issues important in diocesan life.
 It is made up of three Houses: